polakondaiah/Financial-Econometrics-Regression-and-Time-Series-Modeling/README.md

 ## Project Overview

-This project explores fundamental concepts in financial econometrics, combining theoretical foundations with empirical applications using real-world financial data.
-The analysis is divided into four main parts:

-1. **Outlier Sensitivity**: Demonstrating how outliers affect OLS regression estimates and exploring robust alternatives
+### 📈 Empirical Analysis of Outliers, Feature Extraction, Cointegration, and Regime Changes

+This repository contains the complete code, data, and analysis for a comprehensive financial econometrics project.
+The work is structured around four key topics:

+- **Sensitivity of OLS to Outliers** – demonstration of how extreme observations distort regression estimates, and robust alternatives.

-2. **Feature Extraction**: Engineering features from stock returns and applying PCA for dimensionality reduction
+- **Feature Extraction and PCA** – engineering lagged returns and rolling statistics for GOOGL (2020–2025), followed by dimensionality reduction.

-3. **Cointegration Analysis**: Modeling long-run equilibrium relationships between U.S. real GDP and consumption (PCE)
+- **Cointegration and Error Correction** – modeling the long‑run equilibrium between U.S. real GDP and personal consumption expenditures (PCE).

-4. **Regime Change Detection**: Identifying structural breaks and regime switching in Delta Airlines stock returns
+- **Regime Change Detection** – identifying structural breaks and Markov‑switching dynamics in Delta Airlines (DAL) stock returns.

+All analyses are implemented in **Python**  and include detailed visualisations, diagnostic tests, and economic interpretation.

 ## Prerequisites